-An optical finderscope has the advantage of gathering more light than the naked eye.
+Vic Maris designed the Stellarvue optical finderscopes.
+These are top rated because they use good optics, full multi-coatings on all optical surfaces, are lighter weight and can be used with a variety of eyepieces.
+Optical finderscopes have the advantage of gathering more light than the naked eye.
 Deep sky observers prefer these when looking for faint objects.
-We designed our finder scopes with a 90-degree, fully multi-coated, correct image erecting prism, 1.25" helical focuser (so other 1.25" eyepieces could be used) and a reticle that may be illuminated.
-They come in 50 mm, 60 mm and 80 mm.
+We designed our finder scopes with a 90-degree, fully multicoated, correct image erecting prism, rotator and a 1.25" helical focuser (so other 1.25" eyepieces could be used).